larzconwell/swish/docs/specification.md

 ```

 ### Switch statements
 Switch statements provide multi-way execution.
-An expression is compared to the cases inside the
+An expression(which must be single valued) is
-switch statements to determine which branch to execute.
-The first case that equals the switch
+compared to the cases inside the switch statements to determine which branch to execute.
+The first
-expression triggers the execution of it's statements.
+case that equals the switch expression triggers the execution of it's statements.
 ```
 SwitchStatement = "switch" , [ Expression ] , "{" , switchClause , "}" ;
 switchClause = switchCase , ":" , statementList ;